canonical/rust-best-practices/best-practices.md

 Panics must only be used if a program enters an unrecoverable state.
 Further, that unrecoverable state must not be as a result of user input—a program which a user can easily crash is not a good program.

-In Rust, panics are very aggressive.
-Not only are they unrecoverable within the same thread, but also if the default panic strategy is overridden (e.g. by a user who wants a smaller binary and hence sets `profile.release.panic = "abort"` in their `Cargo.toml`), we have no guarantee that the usual cleanup is performed.
+In Rust, panics are very aggressive, especially as if the default panic strategy is overridden (e.g. by a user who wants a smaller binary and hence sets `profile.release.panic = "abort"` in their `Cargo.toml`), we have no guarantee that the usual cleanup is performed.
-In this case, we must rely on the OS to do its best with the resources it understands but we have no guarantee that this will be sufficient.
+In such a situation, we must rely on the OS to do its best with the resources it understands but we have no guarantee that this will be sufficient.
 By default therefore, don’t panic.

 If, however, a panic is inevitable, be sure that the message signals who is at fault—if it’s an internal error, start the message with `internal error:`.